Add OneDrive and login with the OneDrive account you want to use with Insync.

 Select all found above the first row of files, and click

-2-way sync (or 1-way sync if that’s what you chose).
-To automatically sync new top-level folders created on Google Drive web, click
+1-way sync if that’s what you chose).
+To automatically sync new top-level folders created on One Drive web, click

 Sync new top-level cloud items.